-

 Then, began the challenge of bringing quality music to television and "D.O.C." was born.
 This was a daily, live show with Gegé Telesfore, Monica Nannini, and guests, which evolved into a prime time show emulating a nightclub, with jazz, soul, and other quality music.

 In between all the television successes, the international musical career took off as well.
-In 1991 Arbore founds The Italian Orchestra, composed of fifteen famous musicians, intended to popularize Neapolitan traditional songs, bringing back into the spotlight the forgotten mandolin.
-The international debut is at the Montreal Jazz Festival, presided by Quincy Jones.
-A year later, The Italian Orchestra performs at a show broadcasted from Carnegie Hall in New York City.
-The first record with The Orchestra is "Napoli.
-Punto e a Capo" ("Naples.
-Period.
-New Paragraph."), and in 1993 they hold a memorable performance at New York's Radio City Hall, sanctioning international attention.
+In 1991 Arbore founds The ORCHESTRA ITALIANA, composed of fifteen famous musicians, intended to popularize Neapolitan traditional songs, bringing back into the spotlight the forgotten mandolin.

 In 2002 Arbore starts another band, "Renzo Arbore and the Swing Maniacs."
 The first record produced, "Tonite!
 Renzo Swing" goes platinum.
 At the same time he continues to perform with The Italian Orchestra as well, alternating between the two bands.